List of awards and nominations received by The Crown: Producers Guild of America Awards

 The Producers Guild of America have held annual awards to recognize American film, television, and new media since 1990.

 Rose d'Or Awards

 The Rose d'Or (Golden Rose) is an international awards festival in entertainment broadcasting and programming.

 Royal Television Society Awards

 The Royal Television Society Awards are the gold standard of achievement in the television community.

-Each year six awards recognise excellence across the entire range of programme making and broadcasting skills.
+Royal Television Society Craft & Design Awards

+The Royal Television Society Craft & Design Awards are presented by the Royal Television Society to recognize technical achievements of British television.

 Satellite Awards

 The Satellite Awards are a set of annual awards given by the International Press Academy.

 Screen Actors Guild Awards

 The Screen Actors Guild Awards are organized by the Screen Actors Guild‐American Federation of Television and Radio Artists.
 First awarded in 1995, the awards aim to recognize excellent achievements in film and television.